SkoolPlus/PET/my-notes/the-useful-grammars.md

 7. Let me know if you need any help?
 8. Of course, I'll go to.../I'm more than happy to...
 9. Sorry, but it's impossible for me to...
-10. The thing is that...
+10. The thing is that.../This (not) means that...
 11. Could you tell me..?
 12. I would prefer to.../I'd love is to...
 13. Good luck with.../You can do it...
 14. Do you think I should.../What would you do?
-15. What I really loved was...
+15. What I really loved was.../The thing that I like most about... is that...
 16. Be careful with...

 ## Must study